Announced on May 7, 2018

 Zivcevska M, Lei S, Blakeman A, Goltz HC, Wong AMF.
 A Novel Visual Psychometric Test for Light-Induced Discomfort Using Red and Blue Light Stimuli Under Binocular and Monocular Viewing Conditions.
 Invest Ophthalmol Vis Sci.
 2018 Mar 1. doi: 10.1167/iovs.17-23526.

-(R-L) Dr. Agnes Wong, Krembil Senior Scientist; and Marija Zivcevska, lead author of the current study and Master’s student in Dr. Wong’s laboratory.
+Dr. Agnes Wong, Krembil Senior Scientist (left); and Marija Zivcevska (right), lead author of the current study and a Master’s student in Dr. Wong’s laboratory.